 Marketing is notorious for its jargon.
 And while the terminology itself isn’t necessarily what's important, what you do need to know is how these strategies and tactics can help you.
-In this post, we’ll explore inbound marketing and lead generation, and what each can do for you.
+In this post, we’ll explore and define both lead generation and inbound marketing, and explain what each can do for you.

 What is Lead Generation?

-There are many methods of lead generation.
+There are many factors, assets, and strategies that go into lead generation.
 Here are just a few:

 - Content marketing